calum74/econv/README.md

 ### Thread safety

-`entropy_converter` is not synchronised and is not intended to be used concurrently.
-Concurrent access to an `entropy_converter` is undefined.
-In practise, it is probably a good idea to have one `entropy_converter` instance per thread.
+`entropy_converter` is not synchronised and concurrent access to an `entropy_converter` is undefined.

 ## Theoretical background

 Producing uniform random numbers from a hardware source presents two challenges:

 1) Ensuring that the resulting number is perfectly uniform
 2) Avoiding losing too much entropy in the conversion process.

 The simple solution, `rand()%n`, is wrong because the resulting distribution will always be biased, except when n is itself a power of 2.
-In fact any algorithm using a finite quantity of binary entropy results in a biased distribution, and the only correct solution is to allow for an unbounded amount of input entropy.
+In fact any algorithm using a finite quantity of binary entropy produces a biased distribution, and the only correct solution is to allow for an unbounded amount of input entropy.

-A correct solution is something like
+A correct solution would be

 ```
 int convert(int output_size, int input_size)